aws-samples/tgb-alb-multiple-eks-clusters/README.md

   	- [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)
   	- [Helm](https://helm.sh/docs/intro/install/)

-**Note :** All the shell commands shown below are based on the assumption that you use the default profile in your AWS CLI config.
+All the shell commands shown below are based on the assumption that you use the default profile in your AWS CLI config.

 ## Solution